-One such disruptive innovation in the field of networking was Multi-Protocol Label Switching.
-First introduced in 1997 by the Internet Engineering Task Force, it emerged as a worthy replacement to multilayer switching and IP-over-ATM.
+One such disruptive innovation in the field of networking was MPLS.
+What does MPLS mean, you ask?
+Multi-Protocol Label Switching was first introduced in 1997 by the Internet Engineering Task Force, it emerged as a worthy replacement to multilayer switching and IP-over-ATM.
 It didn’t take it long to become the staple of enterprise connectivity.

 Call it the lack of information, the act of playing safe, or pure reluctance, but MPLS still serves as a network mainstay for many global enterprises.
 Relying on 90s tech in 2020?
 Do you spot a problem in that statement?
 Good.
 Let’s talk.

 The point that we are trying to make here was foreseen and validated by Gartner back in 2013, when they published a research document titled “Is MPLS Dead?”
 Blame a cost-competitive market, changing traffic patterns, or mission-critical applications leaping out of the corporate data centers to the cloud — MPLS was destined to fade out.
 Moreover, with upcoming trends such as SASE, encompassing all things security, will MPLS be able to keep up?
 Is MPLS secure enough compared to its SASE counterparts?